-In New Zealand, this Easter holy day was, of course, to commemorate the death and celebrate the resurrection of Jesus of Nazareth; and we were commemorating this because, based on this resurrection, the collection of Christian Bishops, gathered together by Roman Emperor Constantine in Nicea in 325 A.D., voted that Jesus was actually a God as well as a human.
-With this declaration 1641 years ago, the Christian religion was established as a bona fide standalone religion rather than just a sect of Judaism.
-And so the Christian faith was established to become one of the three great religions of the modern era.
-It also slightly adjusted the Christian Church’s Judaic base belief system from being purely monotheistic to being a trinity of three Gods in one: a human form, a holy ghost form, and a paternal form.
+In New Zealand, this Easter holiday is, of course, to commemorate the death and celebrate the resurrection of Jesus of Nazareth; and we were commemorating this because, based on belief in this resurrection, the collection of Christian Bishops, gathered together by Roman Emperor Constantine in Nicaea in 325 A.D., voted that Jesus was actually a God equal to God the Father as well as a human.
+With this declaration 1645 years ago, the Christian religion was established as a bona fide standalone religion rather than just a sect of Judaism.
+In the Roman world there was no limit on numbers of Gods and any ‘faith’ had to be headed up by a specific God.
+And so Christianity was established to become one of the three great religions of the modern era.
+It also slightly adjusted the original Christian Church’s Judaic base belief system from being purely monotheistic to now being a trinity of three Gods in one: a human form, a spirit form, and a paternal form.

-And so, after 300 plus years of persistence, Christianity, we are told, officially replaced the beliefs of Paganism as the official beliefs in Rome.
+And so, after a few hundred years of persistence, Christianity, we are told, replaced the beliefs of Paganism as the official religion of Rome.
 For a Church that believed that Jesus’ resurrection demonstrated the triumph of a human-form of God over the pagan forces of nature, it is peculiar, then, that the date of Easter changes annually, based on the timing of the first weekend after the full moon following the Spring Equinox.
 This uses an undeniably pagan calendar and coincides with a long-established Spring Equinox pagan festival.

 The Spring equinox celebration in paganism (witchcraft) today is called the feast of the Germanic goddess of fertility and new birth “Ostara” or “Eostre”, which is clearly the root name for our Easter.
 This is one of the eight neopagan holidays that make up the pagan wheel of the year.
 Knowing the Roman Catholic Church’s fundamental opposition to paganism and witchcraft, it is surprising that the commemoration of the death and resurrection is also named Easter, after this Germanic goddess.